 ← All posts

-Every dev I know has a scripts graveyard.
+I have a scripts graveyard.
 Bash snippets, Python utilities, random Rust binaries.
 Stuff that matters, but you only run it once in a while, then forget how it works.

-Rhyolite is my fix for that.
-It's a local desktop app that wraps your existing scripts in typed, documented, rerunnable tools, and lets you chain them together.
-No rewriting scripts.
-No framework.
-No cloud.
+Rhyolite is the shape of a fix I started researching.
+The rough idea is a local desktop app that wraps existing scripts in typed, documented, rerunnable tools, and lets you chain them together.
+No rewriting scripts, no framework, no cloud.

 The core idea